-BDLS provides specialist biometric services that cover all activities of data management, biostatistics, programming and medical writing.
-Our experienced project teams provide integrated, pragmatic solutions that are flexible, adaptable and generate high-value for our clients.
+BDLS Biometrics services cover all activities of data management, biostatistics, programming and medical writing.

 Since July 21st 2014, it has become mandatory for all sponsors to enable transparency by posting their clinical trial results in the European Clinical Trials (EudraCT) Database, managed by the European Medicines Agency (EMA).

 To ensure compliance with regulatory standards, BDLS has developed a wide range of industry-leading solutions to assist clients with entering clinical trial summary results into the EudraCT Database.
 Our processes reduce backlog and aid in the development of processes for ongoing studies, including the provision of general consultancy advice, requirements and the technical aspects of these requirements.

 De-identification of data (De-I.D.)

 Following the introduction of Policy 0070, it has become critical to ensure patient privacy without limiting access to patient data.
 At BDLS, we understand the balance between the usability of propriety clinical data and protecting patient privacy and apply the principle of 7 PhUSE de-identification methods across all clinical trial data.
 This consists of three steps: